-Regulatory Amendment 12 (2012)
+Regulatory Amendment 12 (SAFMC 2012)

-Revised ABC based on projections from SEFSC (January 27, 2012) and established ACL = yield at 75%Fmsy when stock is at equilibrium = 625,000 lbs ww (558,036 lbs gw); revised commercial and recreational ACLs based on existing allocations: Commercial ACL = 606,250 lbs ww (541,295 lbs gw) and Recreational ACL = 3,019 fish; and Revised rec ACT and AMs; and Reopened commercial harvest under 300 lbs trip limit for 2012 fishing year.
+Revised the golden tilefish ABC based on projections from Southeast Fisheries Science Center (January 27, 2012) and established ACL = yield at 75% F{MSY} when stock is at equilibrium = 625,000 lbs ww (558,036 lbs gw); revised commercial and recreational ACLs based on existing allocations: commercial ACL = 606,250 lbs ww (541,295 lbs gw) and recreational ACL = 3,019 fish; revised the recreational annual catch target and AMs; and reopened commercial harvest under 300 lbs trip limit for 2012 fishing year.

-Amendment 18B (2013)
+Amendment 18B (SAFMC 2013a)

-Allocated commercial ACL between gear groups: 75% to longline and 25% to hook-and-line; and established a commercial trip limit of 4,000 for longlines and 500 pounds for hook and line (longliners not eligible to fish under hook-and-line allocation after longline quota is landed).
+Allocated the golden tilefish commercial ACL between gear groups: 75% to longline and 25% to hook-and-line; and established a commercial trip limit of 4,000 for longline endorsement holders and 500 pounds for hook and line (longliner endorsement holders not eligible to fish under hook-and-line allocation after longline quota is landed).